jadmsaadaot/epic-flask-scaffold/scaffold-api/README.md

 Ensure the latest version of [VS Code](https://code.visualstudio.com) is installed.

-The [`launch.json`](.vscode/launch.json) is already configured with a launch task (MET-API Launch) that allows you to launch chrome in a debugging capacity and debug through code within the editor.
+The [`launch.json`](.vscode/launch.json) is already configured with a launch task (SCAFFOLD-API Launch) that allows you to launch chrome in a debugging capacity and debug through code within the editor.